 Flexible working in Europe is here to stay

 Companies based in Europe have been among the best prepared for the challenges of Covid-19, which has seen offices closing down all over the world.
 And evidence is continuing to show that businesses everywhere have switched to remote working permanently.

 There has been little appetite among workers to rush back to the nine-to-five grind.
 Meanwhile, business leaders have seen their costs reduced and productivity levels raised.
-A report by McKinsey & Company suggests that a third of the work in Europe could stay remote after the pandemic.
+A report by McKinsey & Company suggested that a third of the work in Europe could stay remote after the pandemic.

 But isn’t Europe expensive?

 It’s true that the Western European destinations mentioned above have higher than average costs of living.
 However, if the expense is one of your top considerations when choosing somewhere to work remotely – whether permanently or just while passing through – there are many affordable options in Europe with facilities that rival the more expensive locations.

 Eastern European destinations with low costs of living have become increasingly popular with the digital nomad community in recent years.
 In countries such as Ukraine, Serbia and Albania, which have seen a growing influx of remote workers, there have been rapid advancements in infrastructure to keep pace with the demand.